spitschan/ShapeToolbox/doc/source/gs-quality.rst

   described above.
 Better vertex normal algorithms can spot the edges that are meant to be sharp and handle them differently.
-The indiscriminate use of a weighted average by |toolbox| for all vertices means that sharp edges will appear duller than intended.
+The indiscriminate use of a weighted average by |toolbox| for all vertices means that sharp edges might appear duller than intended.

+..
 Most of the time this should not be a problem though.